lthonny/vanilla-todo-client/README.md

 Project "to do list" - designed to create a list of tasks.
 The program helps to manage to-do lists, implement planned tasks and not forget anything.
 The user has the ability to create a list of tasks, in the process of their execution, can change delete, complete, sort, search by name.

+ENV file:
+Rename .env.example to .env

+In .env specify the database('api-tasklist', 'local-tasklist', 'firebase-tasklist')

 ## 1) To download all project dependencies, write:

 `npm ci`